 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a container not built for that density.
-For these tear-offs, we route a reinforced 30-yard bin with heavier floor plates and thicker sides: we also utilize a lowboy for safe transit.
-We cap the fill volume well below the visual rim to maintain legal axle weight.
-When you need a general construction debris service for lighter mixed loads, we handle that as well.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on standard equipment; these materials punish a bin not designed for the density.
+For these jobs, we route a reinforced 30-yard container featuring a heavier floor plate and thick, ribbed sides.
+We load-test using a lowboy: we cap the fill volume well below the visual rim to keep axle weight legal.
+We also provide a general construction debris service for your lighter mixed loads.

 Same-day Pickup for Fast Roof Project Turnover